mjiggidy/adderlib/README.md

 # Step 1: Create a handle to the API by passing the IP address or hostname of the AIM (the KVM server)
 api = adder.AdderAPI("192.168.1.10")

-# Step 2: Log in using existing an KVM account
+# Step 2: Log in using an exising KVM account
 api.login("username","password")

 # Step 3: Do some stuff